Fleas in Dogs

 • Insect development inhibitors (IDI) may be administered orally.
 There are also injectable products that can be used.

-• Most flea collars and powders are much less effective than the treatments discussed above.
-A new collar called 'Seresto' is very effective and offers months of protection.
+• Most flea collars and powders are much less effective than the other treatments.
+However, a new collar called 'Seresto' is very effective and offers months of protection.

-• The veterinarian may prescribe medication to control skin irritation and soothe the itch.
+• The veterinarian may prescribe flea medicine for dogs to control skin irritation and soothe the itch.

-• Keep the veterinary caregiver informed of the progress and be sure to contact her if you are concerned about the potential side effects of medications, liquids, or any aspect of the treatment.
+Make sure to keep the vet informed of the progress and be sure to contact them if you are concerned about the potential side effects of medications, liquids, or any aspect of the treatment.

 Petted logo